Marcel9494/Marcel9494/README.md

 ### Hi there 👋, my name is Marcel
 and I come from the near from Stuttgart in Germany.
 I have study Informatics with focus media informatics at the University of Applied Science in Aalen.
 At the moment I work by Zeiss SMT as a C++ Software Developer (3+ years of professional experience).
-As a hobby I'm programming and designing my own (web-)apps with Flutter, Dart, Firebase, Javascript/Typescript and Node.js.
+As a hobby I'm programming and designing my own web- and mobile apps with Flutter, Dart, Firebase, Javascript/Typescript and Node.js.
 For examples of my work see my Github repositories.

 Skills: FLUTTER / DART / HTML / CSS / JS / TS / UI / UX / Java / C++